micbakos/ReleaseNotes/README.md

 This repository contains a simple script that compiles a list of pull request merge commits and uses them to display a readbale list of release notes.

-It uses [kscript](https://github.com/holgerbrandl/kscript) to read an execute the commands written in Kotlin.

 ## Reasoning
 This script is currently used by the [Beat](https://github.com/beatlabs) mobile team.
 The organization abides by the scrum agile methodology and the mobile team follows the git flow branching model.
 Before every release the team compiles all the work that has been done on each sprint.
 The final document is a list of Github's Pull Requests that link to a Jira issue ticket.

 This goal of this script is to laverage the infrastracture of the company and the mobile team's workflow to automate this task.
 The release notes are compiled into a Markdown file.

-## Installation
-* Clone the project
-* Use JDK 8 (this is due to issues with dependency resolution of kscript)
-* Install kscript.
-Follow the steps described [here](https://github.com/holgerbrandl/kscript#installation).

 ## Dynamic configuration
 In order for the script to run dynamically, the user needs to create a configuration file (in Json or Yaml format) and place it anywhere inside their project. **The file needs to be named `notesConfig.[json|yaml|yml]`**